BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 ### Rationale

-Since the blockchain is public, reusing an on-chain address for payments informs the network that these payments are made to the same user.
+Since the bitcoin blockchain is public, reusing an on-chain address informs the network that these payments are made to the same user.
 However, specifying a new address for each transaction usually requires user interaction.
 This is error-prone, takes time and requires manual effort.

 Silent payments circumvent both these issues by using static addresses (starting with `sp1`).